 Like many, I had always scoffed at Mossberg rifles because I assumed they couldn’t possibly be any good because they were “budget guns.”
 However, I never saw any valid reasons for my feelings.
 It was all conjecture.

 Since the the GSR was first released I have had a love/hate relationship it.
-I have owned five of them and most were highly accurate, sub Moa shooters but I just hated the Mauser style safety, proprietary mags and cumbersome bolt.
+I have owned five of them and most were highly accurate, sub Moa shooters but I disliked the Mauser style safety and a few other things.
 So, I saw the Patrol rifle about two years ago and finally decided to try one.
 I’m glad I did.
-Here are some features that I believe make it shine.

-1. The Patrol has a 5R Button Rifled barrel which some consider superior to cold hammer forging.
+The Patrol has a 5R Button Rifled barrel which some consider superior to the cold hammer forging of the Ruger.
 Here is an article explaining these processes http://riflebarrels.com/the-details-of-accuracy/